Excel Group (Table of Contents)

 Step 5: Now click on the OK button.

 Summary of Example 1: As the user selects the row for the month of March, it is grouped into one.
-As well as two-level buttons are created on the left of the worksheet, the highest level, which is level 2, will show all the data while level 1 will hide the details of each size and leaving subtotal.
+As well as two-level buttons are created on the left of the worksheet, the highest level, level 2, will show all the data, while level 1 will hide the details of each size and leave subtotal.

-Now the user can hide or show the group using the button that is attached to the bracket created on the left side.
-Click the minus sign to hide and the plus sign to show it again.
+Now the user can hide or show the group using the button attached to the bracket on the left side.
+Click the minus sign to hide, and the plus sign to show it again.

 Example #2 – Create a Nested group

-Step 2: As the user has selected a row for the month of March and the region is East.
+Step 2: The user has selected a row for March, and the region is East.
 Now go to the Data menu bar.
-Click on Outline and then click on Group toolbar.
+Click on Outline and then click on the Group toolbar.

-Step 3: Now Group pop-up will appear, select Rows and then click on Ok.
+Step 3: Now Group pop-up will appear, select Rows and click Ok.

 The very first group will be created.